 To the vast majority of us, eating food and the very enjoyment we get goes beyond survival.
-A few of us enthusiastically wait to have a quick bite of our favourite cuisine in times of happiness and sorrow.
+A few of us enthusiastically wait to have a quick bite of our favorite cuisine in times of happiness and sorrow.
 It is not an exaggeration to say, the quest for finding advanced knowledge on good foods in the most recent times has drastically improved by research and healthcare professionals and nutritionists.
 What if I say our DNA and genetic material influences our dietary choices?
 What if I say there’s a strong connection between the foods we eat to our molecular makeup?
 This should, by now, make you question yourself.
 How much is too much?
 It is with this thought that we have put forth key facts about the foods we eat and the genes that control them.

 - The MC4R – Melanocortin receptor gene, produced in the brain has an effect on food-energy signalling, waist-hip ratio and BMI.
 Genetic variation in MC4R can cause excessive hunger and overeating.